MacsiDigital/laravel-uuid/README.md

 ## Installation

-This package can be used in Laravel 6.0 or higher.
+This package can be used in Laravel 10.0 or higher with PHP 8.0 and higher.
+There are older versions which go back to PHP7.4 and Laravel 6.

 You can install the package via composer: